little-dude/xain-sdk/docs/examples/tensorflow_keras.md

 The expected arguments are:

-- `weights (List[np.ndarray])`: A list of Numpy arrays containing the weights of the global model.
+- `weights (List[np.ndarray])`: Either a list of Numpy arrays containing the weights of the global model or an empty list.
+In the latter case the participant must properly initialize the weights instead of loading them.
 - `epochs (int)`: The number of epochs to be trained during the federated learning round.
+Can be any non-negative number including zero.
 - `epoch_base (int)`: An epoch base number in case the state of the training optimizer is dependent on the overall epoch (e.g. for learning rate schedules).

 The expected return values are:
 - `List[np.ndarray]`: The weights of the local model which results from the global model after certain `epochs` of training on local data.
-- `int`: The number of samples in the train dataset for federated averaging.
+- `int`: The number of samples in the train dataset used for aggregation strategies.
 - `Dict[str, np.ndarray]`: The metrics gathered during the training.
 This might be an empty dictionary if the `Coordinator` is not supposed to collect the metrics.